 The vision is also to demonstrate good stewardship of creation and care for the environment the project will adopt organic gardening methods and will seek to increase biodiversity through a variety of planting across the grounds.

 We were very fortunate to be awarded two grants, one from the Scottish Episcopal Recover and Renewal fund, and one from the Novum Trust.
-These have enabled us to get the work started and to have plans drawn up.
-We are also very grateful to the Highland Community Payback team who have undertaken much of the heavy clearing work.
+These enabled us to get the work started and to have plans drawn up.
+We are also very grateful to the Highland Community Payback team who have undertaken much of the heavy clearing work and continue to help with regular maintenance and projects.

 We were very pleased to welcome the Highland charity ” Partnerships for Wellbeing” who came and made a short podcast about the garden project, which you can view here.